-One Saturday afternoon, my friend and I meandered through a tag sale at local farm, perusing antiques and sipping cups of soda infused with lavender; served by the farmer who had grown it.
-The air was thick with dusty nostalgia.
-I recognized the dandelion pattern on an pitcher like the one my aunt poured from during childhood visits; blue Ball jars just like the ones my ma used to store flour and sugar; and delicate embroidered doilies like the ones draped over the arms of thread-bare chairs at my grandparent’s house.
+One Saturday afternoon, my friend and I meandered through a tag sale at local farm, perusing antiques and dusty nostalgia.
+I found a pitcher like the one my aunt poured from during childhood visits, two blue Ball jars just like the ones Ma used to store flour and sugar, and delicate embroidered doilies like the ones draped over the arms of chairs at my grandparent’s house.

-I picked up a bell jar and carried it around for awhile, cradling it in my arms like an ghostly baby doll.
-I realized that my attention had slipped into the past.
-On my way to return the jar I spotted the Sacred Heart of Jesus in statue form, draped with an antique rosary and nestled among other religious trinkets in the yard.
-The owner, having noticed my interest, explained that an old lady down the road had died and this was the last of her statuary collection.
-“You must be Catholic?”
-I explained that I'm a collector of hearts.
+I picked up a bell jar and carried it around until I realized my attention had slipped into the past.
+On my way to return the jar I spotted the Sacred Heart of Jesus in statue form, draped with an antique rosary.
+“You must be Catholic?” the owner asked, adding that it was the last of a very old collection.
+“No,” I said, just a collector of hearts.